Pandaqi/Pandaqi-Studio/pandaqi-studio/content/mammoth-messages/_index.md

 You also might wonder "aren't some of these cave drawings a little too modern?"
 Well, while writing and researching my Saga of Life stories (about human history and origins of life), I repeatedly realized that just because they could not _write_ doesn't mean they didn't have clothes, tools, games, etcetera.
 We might have invented the knitting needle before any other tool.
 Dice, and what could possibly be betting chips, have been found on very old archeological sites.

 Their understanding of the world, their _spoken_ language, might have been on par with ours.
 Because why wouldn't it be?
 The prehistoric times lasted waaay longer than our modern times.
 They actually lived in nature and had to use and understand it every day.
 Science even shows they were healthier and more creative than modern day humans in some respects.

-For more information, as always, read my [detailed developer diary on Pandaqi Blog](/blog/boardgames/mammoth-messages/).

 {{% /section-centered %}}